Ladvien/ladvien.github.io/_posts/2017-07-18-sql-r-comparing-values.md

 Hmm.
 This can get confusing for humans, but more importantly, confusing to computers.

-In English, we'd probably express this as,
+In English, we'd probably state this as,

 > Did 1992-04-01 come before 2001-01-01?

 Essentially, that's what we are doing.
 Just know, the computer will translate all dates into a number.
 This number is how many seconds transpired since 1970-01-01.

 Why?
 On Thursday, January 1st 1970 the [Universal Coordinated Time](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) (UTC) was established.
 Think of it is when the world came together to standardize time.
 Computer people figured, "Well, if we have to convert dates into a raw number for computers to understand it, it might as well be the number of seconds since UTC was established."